 Methuselah revolves around a binary star system located at a distance of 12400 light-years from Earth.
 Moreover, both ancient stars have long been “dead”, one of them turned into a pulsar, and the other has become a white dwarf.

-TrES- 4: Loose Giant
+8. TrES- 4: Loose Giant

-Its size is more than 1.7 times greater than that of Jupiter, the true giant in the solar system, and has density which makes its composition somewhat perplexing.
-The planet’s average density is comparable to the density of a bottle cork, it could easily float on the ocean surface, if we could find a huge ocean of suitable size for it to float in.
+Its size is more than 1.7 times greater than that of Jupiter, the true giant in the solar system, and has a density that makes its composition somewhat perplexing.
+The planet’s average density is comparable to the density of a bottle cork, it could easily float on the ocean surface if we could find a huge ocean of suitable size for it to float in.

 TrES- 4 is only 7.2 million kilometers away from its host star and can make a complete revolution around the star in three Earth’s days.
 Because of this proximity to the star, the planet’s temperatures reach almost 1300°C.

-Gliese 436 b: The Hot ice planet
+9. Gliese 436 b: The Hot ice planet

-This planet is covered with hot ice, not the type of ice we are accustomed to.
-Located in the Leo constellation, only 30 light-years away, Gliese 436 b is heated to 300°C, but the massive size comparable to that of Neptune creates enormous pressure on its surface, causing surface water of the planet to remain in the form of ice, despite of extremely high temperatures.
+This extrasolar planet is covered with hot ice, not the type of ice we are accustomed to.
+Located in the Leo constellation, only 30 light-years away, Gliese 436 b is heated to 300°C. But the massive size comparable to that of Neptune creates enormous pressure on its surface, causing surface water of the planet to remain in the form of ice, despite extremely high temperatures.